 Elizabeth Franklin, PhD, MSW

-Elizabeth Franklin, PhD, MSW, is an advocate for people impacted by cancer and is passionate about ensuring that patient voices are the north star in health care decision and policy making.
-Growing up in Kentucky where cancer, cancer mortality, and poverty rates routinely rank among the highest in the country, Elizabeth was drawn to this work by witnessing people being left behind and systems that resulted in inequitable care.
-These values drive her as President of the Cancer Support Community (CSC), which is the largest provider of social and emotional support services for cancer patients and their loved ones in the United States.
+Elizabeth Franklin, PhD, MSW, is an advocate for people impacted by cancer and is passionate about ensuring that patient voices are the North Star in healthcare decision and policy making.
+Growing up in Kentucky, where cancer, cancer mortality, and poverty rates routinely rank among the highest in the country, Elizabeth was drawn to this work by witnessing people being left behind and systems that resulted in inequitable care.
+These values have driven her for almost two decades in oncology patient advocacy, public policy, research and executive positions in corporate and nonprofit settings.

 Elizabeth earned her doctorate at the University of Maryland School of Social Work, where she focused her dissertation on the ways in which patients define value in the cancer care system and how those definitions can be incorporated into public policy and clinical practice.
-Elizabeth obtained her Masters Degree in Social Work from the University of Illinois at Chicago and her Bachelors Degree in Social Work from the University of Kentucky.
-Elizabeth resides in Washington, DC and is an avid reader, aspiring banjo player, volunteer crisis counselor, and proud mother of pugs.
+Elizabeth obtained her master's degree in social work from the University of Illinois at Chicago and her bachelor's degree in social work from the University of Kentucky.
+Elizabeth resides in Washington, D.C., and is an avid reader, aspiring banjo player, volunteer crisis counselor, and proud mother of pugs.